sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 categories: ["articles"]
 ---

-For the past three years, I've been using both React and Vue between different projects, ranging between smaller websites and large scale apps.
+For the past three years, I've been using both React and Vue in different projects, ranging from smaller websites to large scale apps.

 Last month I wrote a post about [why I prefer React over Vue](https://sebastiandedeyne.com/why-i-prefer-react-over-vue/).
 Shortly after I joined Adam Wathan on [Full Stack Radio](http://www.fullstackradio.com/114) to talk about React from a Vue developer's perspective.

 We covered a lot of ground on the podcast, but most things we talked about could benefit from some code snippets to illustrate their similaraties and differences.